Conflict-Free Coloring: Graphs of Bounded Clique Width and Intersection Graphs: Split Graphs

-We give a reduction from the classical graph coloring problem.
-Given an instance $(G,k)$ of graph coloring, we construct an auxiliary graph $G_1=(V_1,E_1)$ from $G(V,E)$ such that $V_1=V\cup \{x, y\}$ and $E_1=E\cup \{xy\} \cup \bigcup_{v \in V} \{xv , yv\}$.
+We give a reduction from the classical \textsc{Graph Coloring} problem.
+Given an instance $(G=(V,E),k)$ of \textsc{Graph Coloring}, we construct an auxiliary graph $G_1$, $G_1 = (V_1, E_1)$ from $G$ such that $V_1=V\cup \{x, y\}$ and $E_1=E\cup \{xy\} \cup \bigcup_{v \in V} \{xv , yv\}$.
 Note that $N(x)=V\cup\{y\}$ and $N(y)=V\cup \{x\}$.
-Now we construct the graph $G_2=(V_2, E_2)$ from $G_1$ such that
+Now we construct the graph $G_2$, $G_2=(V_2, E_2)$, from $G_1$ such that

 Note that $G_2$ is a split graph $(K,I)$ with the clique $K=V_1$ and $I=V_2\setminus V_1$.
+See Figure \ref{figure:split} for an illustration.
 The construction of the graph $G_2$ from $G$ can be done in polynomial time.
-Let $I=I_1 \cup I_2$ where $I_1$ and $I_2$ represents the set of degree one vertices and the set of degree two vertices in $I$ respectively.
+Let $I=I_1 \cup I_2$ where $I_1$ and $I_2$ represent the set of degree one vertices and the set of degree two vertices in $I$ respectively.

 Now, we argue that $\chi(G) \leq k$ if and only if $\chi^*_{ON}(G_2) \leq k+2$, where $k\geq 3$.
 We first prove the forward direction.
 Given a $k$-coloring $C_G$ of $G$, we extend $C_{G}$ to the coloring $C_{G_2}$ for $G_2$ using $k+2$ colors.
 For all vertices $v\in V$, $C_{G_2}(v)=C_G(v)$.
 We assign $C_{G_2}(x)=k+1$, $C_{G_2}(y)=k+2$.
 All vertices in $I_1\cup I_2$ are left uncolored.
 Every vertex $v\in K\setminus \{x\}$ has $x$ as its uniquely colored neighbor whereas the vertex $y$ is the uniquely colored neighbor for $x$.
 For each vertex $I_{uv}\in I_2$, we have $N(I_{uv})=\{u,v\}$ and $C_{G_2}(u)\neq C_{G_2}(v)$.
 Hence the vertices $u$ and $v$ act as the uniquely colored neighbors for $I_{uv}$.
 Each vertex $I_u\in I_1$ will have the vertex $u$ as its uniquely colored neighbor.